bsherin/tactic/docs/Tile-Commands.rst

 are available within the context of a tile.
 Where they make sense, they can also be used in `Logs and Notebooks <Log-And-Notebook.html>`__.

-To save typing, many of the commmands have shorter equivalents.
+To save typing, many of the commmands in this API have shorter equivalents.

+Note that there is an alternate, `object-oriented API <Object-Oriented-API.html>`__ which has functionality that overlaps with this API.
+Where the object-oriented API applies, it generally allows for code that is easier to read and write.

 .. note::